Pansanel/cetoolbox-kivy/README.md

-# cetoolbox-kivy
+# CEToolbox
-The CEToolbox-Kivy project aims to provide a convenient tool for computing Capillary Electrophoresis parameters.
-It is written using the Kivy framework.
+The CEToolbox project aims to provide a convenient tool for computing Capillary Electrophoresis parameters.
+It is written using the <a href="http://kivy.org" target="_blank">Kivy framework</a>.

-For more information, see <http://pansanel.github.io/cetoolbox/>
+For more information, see <http://cetoolbox.github.io/>

 CE Toolbox is free software; it is licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in